-For more information about the Early Help Assessment process see the DSCB early help webpage or DSCBs safeguarding children procedures; Providing early help.
+For more information about the Early Help Assessment process see the DDSCP Early Help webpage or DDSCP safeguarding children procedures; Providing early help.

-If early help and/or other support are appropriate, the case should be kept under constant review.
-At each stage of the process where the child's situation doesn't appear to be improving or serious/complex needs or child protection concerns are identified, a referral to Children's Social Care will be made.
+If Early Help and/or other support are appropriate, the case should be kept under constant review.
+At each stage of the process where the child's situation doesn't appear to be improving and complex needs requiring intensive support (via Multi-Agency Team/MAT) or enduring complex needs (child in need) or child protection concerns are identified requiring specialist support, a referral to Children's Social Care will be made.
 See below.